waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **UNKNOWN**: Confirmed to be a standard traversable floor tile.
 - **VOID**: Impassable.
 - **WALL**: Impassable.
 - **WARP_CARPET_DOWN/LEFT/RIGHT**: Traversable warps.
-Activated by pressing the corresponding direction while standing on the tile.
+Activated by pressing the corresponding direction.
 - **WATER**: Confirmed impassable. **Verified on turn 24006:** Attempted to move Up from (4, 14) onto the water tile at (4, 13) and was blocked.
 - **WINDOW**: Impassable.